Gas: Intermolecular forces - the primary difference between Real and Ideal gases

 Forces between two or more molecules or atoms, either attractive or repulsive, are called intermolecular forces.
 Intermolecular forces are experienced by molecules when they are within physical proximity of one another.
 These forces are very important for properly modeling molecular systems, as to accurately predict the microscopic behavior of molecules in any system, and therefore, are necessary for accurately predicting the physical properties of gases (and liquids) across wide variations in physical conditions.

 Arising from the study of physical chemistry, one of the most prominent intermolecular forces throughout physics, are van der Waals forces.
 Van der Waals forces play a key role in determining nearly all physical properties of fluids such as viscosity, flow rate, and gas dynamics (see physical characteristics section).
 The van der Waals interactions between gas molecules, is the reason why modeling a "real gas" is more mathematically difficult than an "ideal gas".
 Ignoring these proximity-dependent forces allows a real gas to be treated like an ideal gas, which greatly simplifies calculation.

-The intermolecular attractions and repulsions between two gas molecules are dependent on the amount of distance between them.
+The intermolecular attractions and repulsions between two gas molecules depend on the distance between them.
 The combined attractions and repulsions are well-modelled by the Lennard-Jones potential, which is one of the most extensively studied of all interatomic potentials describing the potential energy of molecular systems.
+Due to the general applicability and importance, the Lennard-Jones model system is often referred to as 'Lennard-Jonesium'.
 The Lennard-Jones potential between molecules can be broken down into two separate components: a long-distance attraction due to the London dispersion force, and a short-range repulsion due to electron-electron exchange interaction (which is related to the Pauli exclusion principle).